REPORT - Thought Process of a Champion

-In order for your body to perform at higher levels, its necessary
+In order for your body to perform at higher levels, its

-heat rate.
+temperature and heat rate.
 Warming up and stretching prepares

 your body for the added stress that exercise puts on it.
 Before

 you kick start your fitness level up a notch, it is highly

 recommended that you get your heart rate up and your blood

 After you have warmed up, you should then begin to stretch.
-In

-After a vigorous work out, then be sure to properly cool down, stretching
+After a vigorous work out, then be sure to properly cool down,

-dont cool down in the correct manner,
+contract if you dont cool down in the correct manner,

 which can cause cramping and sever pain.

-Making sure your body is properly warmed up and cooled down make
+Making sure your body is properly warmed up and cooled down

-steps can make the world of difference and can
+These simple steps can make the world of difference and can

 make you a greater athlete in the end.

-THE PELOTRAIN REPORT -
+REPORT - Interval Training

 Im sure many of you have heard the term Interval training